Chapter Eighty Five IV

 I walk to the front door and knock.

 A very large man opens the door, six four, going two forty, “Yeah, what is it, honey?
-Need some dick?”
+Need a dick?”

 I front kick him hard in the lower abdomen, he staggers back, doubled over.
 Four other men are around a dining table with a map spread out.
 They leap up, start towards me.